DonBrody/react-context-alerts/README.md

     <App />
   </AlertsProvider>, document.getElementById('root'));
 ```
-## In the Pipeline
-This is a new and evolving library.
-Here are some of the upcoming updates being worked on:
-* Timeout progress (along bottom of alert)
-* Alerts component (will obfuscate the use of the `AlertsConsumer` -- this will not depreacte the current option to trigger alerts through funciton calls)

 ## Next Steps
 Add `react-context-alerts` to any (and hopefully all :) of your projects, customize the alerts in any way that fits your needs, and enjoy!